Approximately 3,500 truck accidents happen every year in our nation, according to the U.S. Department of Transportation.

 Obstructed views, particularly from delivery trucks, limits the vision of oncoming traffic and pedestrians in the area.
 Whether these trucks are driving or parked on the side of the road, truck accidents from obstructed views can create dangerous driving conditions and obstacle courses, which may result in serious injuries or death.

-THERE ARE A VARIETY OF TRUCK TYPES: Automobile Transport Beverage Truck Concrete Mixer Dump Truck (including belly or bottom dump) Grain Bodies (including low-side grain and hoppers, etc.) Garbage Truck Livestock Truck (including livestock drop frame) Oil Field Truck – service equipment permanently mounted on vehicle Pole, Logging, Pulpwood, or Pipe Truck Service Truck or “craftsman’s vehicle” – body equipped for mobile repair and service Dry Bulk Tank Truck Liquid or Gas Tank Truck Utility Truck – used in public utility operations (telephone line truck, etc.), body equipped for major repair (may have aerial lift, derrick, etc.) Winch or Crane Truck – lifting equipment (including roll on, roll off) permanently mounted on vehicle Wrecker – for motor vehicle towing or lifting Yard Tractor – cab and chassis only, used to spot trailers
+THERE ARE A VARIETY OF TRUCK TYPES: Automobile Transport Beverage Truck Concrete Mixer Dump Truck (including belly or bottom dump) Grain Bodies (including low-side grain and hoppers, etc.) Garbage Truck Livestock Truck (including livestock drop frame) Oil Field Truck – service equipment permanently mounted on vehicle Pole, Logging, Pulpwood, or Pipe Truck Service Truck or “craftsman’s vehicle” – body equipped for mobile repair and service Dry Bulk Tank Truck Liquid or Gas Tank Truck Utility Truck – used in public utility operations (telephone line truck, etc.), body equipped for major repair (may have aerial lift, derrick, etc.) Winch or Crane Truck – lifting equipment (roll on/roll off) permanently mounted on vehicle Wrecker – for motor vehicle towing or lifting Yard Tractor – cab and chassis only, used to spot trailers

 Trucks and Tractor-trailers possess enormous momentum, and as such crashes are devastating.
 The weight and speed of a truck is known as its momentum.
 Tractor-trailers are usually known as 18-Wheelers.
 The tractor hauls a trailer that is usually 48 or 53 feet, with a combined 6 axles.
 The maximum gross vehicle weight (GVW) for a U.S. semi truck and full trailer is 80,000 pounds (or 40 tons!) spread over 18 conventional wheels.

-The premier attorneys at Michael Manoussos & Co PLLC represent victims of tractor-trailer and truck accident throughout New York State and the New York-Metro area.
+The premier attorneys at Michael Manoussos & Co PLLC represent victims of tractor-trailer and truck accidents throughout New York State and the New York-Metro area.
 Whether you were injured in a tractor-trailer or truck accident on the New York State Thruway, Long Island Expressway, Turnpikes, the Interstate Highways (I-95, I-80, I-81, I-84, I-78, I-86, I-87, I-88, I-90, etc.) in New York (downstate or upstate), or in transit to and from New Jersey, Pennsylvania, Connecticut, etc., please protect and preserve your rights and call Michael Manoussos & Co PLLC for high-caliber and aggressive representation.